abwood/devlog/PBR.md

 # Notes on Writing glTF PBR

 These notes are my own personal summary on a rewrite of my PBR shaders to be a bit more maintainable, readable, and accurate.
 My approach was to follow the definition of PBR as defined in Appendix B of the glTF 2.0 specification as closely as possible.
+This is intentionally implementation heavy and closer to a code review/walkthrough; I try to emphasize any important observations along the way.
 Sample code is provided below in GLSL.

 TODO:
  * Summary of creating an offscreen scene for transmission materials
- * Extending thin-walled transmission to handle refractive volumes
  * Include diagrams from Appendix B and Extensions
  * Include Renderings of the materials.

 ## Core glTF 2.0 PBR (Metallic-Roughness)

 The key starting point for this glTF PBR rewrite was to begin in Appendix B of the [glTF specification](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html#appendix-b-brdf-implementation), implementing core glTF 2.0 closest to the intent of the Khronos PBR working group.
-Understand that this particular implementation aims to convey spirit of the material rather than promoting optimizations and PBR witchraft.
+Understand that this particular implementation aims to convey spirit of the material rather than promoting optimizations and PBR/optimization witchraft.
 Perfect for my use.

 Rather than recite Appendix B back here, I'll simply fill in the blanks.
-Here are the nuts and bolts of my approach, any bugs are my own.
-We'll start with how punctual lighting (spot, point, direction lights) is handled on the PBR material.

-I'll start at a high level implementation modeled after Appendix B, and drill down into each of these building blocks individually.
-First we'll need to calculate the specular and diffuse surface reflections, which will then be the core inputs into dielectric and metallic brdfs.
+Below I document a summary of the nuts and bolts of my approach, any bugs are my own.
+I'll start at a high level overview of how punctual lighting (spot, point, direction lights) are modeled after Appendix B, and drill down into each of these building blocks individually.
+First we need to calculate the specular and diffuse surface reflections, which will then be the core inputs into dielectric and metallic brdfs.
 The final color is selected based on the metallic value defined on the material.

 ```GLSL
     float specularBrdf = specular_brdf(alphaRoughness, NdotL, NdotV, NdotH, LdotH, VdotH);